 With such a thriving creative city, Liverpool has more than its fair share of networking events and meetups.
-For general all-round creativity, you have Creative Liverpool, where creatives can meet up, grab a drink and have a chat about what's happening locally.
+For general all-around creativity, you have Creative Liverpool, where creatives can meet up, grab a drink and have a chat about what's happening locally.
 It takes place on the first Thursday of every month.

 You also have Kin2Kin, an online network and resource which aims to connect Liverpool's creatives.
 Founded by ACME - a support agency dedicated to developing the creative industries - it hosts loads of events across all sorts of creative fields.
 From photography workshops and craft making to general networking, there is plenty to discover.
 Check out their latest event list.
 ACME also runs various projects, including a recent 'Futureproof' programme for local digital and games firms.
 For photographers, there's a very handy Fashion and Fine Art Photographers group which offers networking and workshops to help its members.

 If you're more on the digital side of things, then UX Liverpool is a group for those of you into User Experience.
 Basecamp3, an incubator for local digitals and creatives, offers lots of networking.
 And then for a little fun and social networking with other creatives, Camp and Furnace is your event space, bar and music venue of choice.
 It's a huge former gallery that has plenty of things going on to keep any creative happy.

 Where to work in Liverpool